What is a Yeast Overgrowth?

 Diet can affect Candida symptoms, too.
 Since yeast feed upon sugars, a diet high in sweets, alcohol, starches, and refined carbohydrates can increase its growth.
 As a result, when treating yeast some health practitioners recommend special Candida diets that are low in sugar and refined carbohydrates.

 What makes yeast bad?
 There are many reasons that yeast can negatively impact your health.
 The worst are that it can directly destroy tissue by feeding upon it and it can produce toxins that are bad for you.
-Others are that it can react negatively to food, or be poor fermenters of food, creating IBS symptoms like gas and diarrhea.
+Others are that it can create inflammation, and it can ferment the food you ingest in ways food is not normally broken down by good bacteria, leading to IBS symptoms like gas and diarrhea.

 Some species of yeast are bad simply because they take up space, thereby crowding out the good bacteria and depriving your body of all the health-giving benefits that friendly bacteria provide.
 This can result in the poor digestion of food and the poor absorption of nutrients.